Selling An Inherited Property

 What’s the next step?

 If you’ve decided to go down the route of using a property buying company, Good Move can help make the sale as quick and easy as possible.

-Good Move have established themselves as one of the most regulated property buying company in the UK and are members of the NAPB (National Association of Property Buyers).
+We’ve established ourselves as one of the most regulated property buying company in the UK, and are members of the NAPB (National Association of Property Buyers).

-If you would like a valuation for your property or for one of our RICS Approved surveyors to discuss a cash offer, then request a cash offer here.
+If you would like a valuation for your property or for one of our RICS-approved surveyors to discuss a cash offer, then get in touch with us today.